auth0-blog/vue-express-auth/README.md

 **Allowed Web Origins** &mdash; `http://localhost:8080`

+Scroll down and click "Save Changes".

 ### Create the Auth0 API

 Next, click on "APIs" on the left menu.
 Click "Create API" and call it "Vue Express API" (or anything you'd like).
 For "Identifier", we recommend a URL such as `https://vue-express-api.com`.
 It doesn't have to be a publicly available URL and we'll never call it, it's just for naming purposes.
 You can leave "Signing algorithm" as is and then press "Create".

-That's all we need from the dashboard for now, but don't click out yet.
-We'll need to pull some of these values from the dashboard into our application soon.
+That's all you need from the dashboard for now, but don't click out yet.
+You'll need to pull some of these values from the dashboard into your application soon.

-In the `client` directory, create a file (and add to `.gitignore`) for the config values:
+In the `client` directory, create a file for the config values:

 ```bash
 touch auth_config.json
 ```

+> **Important:** Make sure you add `auth_config.json` to your `.gitignore` file!

+### Connecting with Auth0

 Now open up `auth_config.json` and paste in: